Thoseyearsbrian/Aegis/README.md

 ## **🏅 License**

-This project is licensed under the [MIT License](https://github.com/Thoseyearsbrian/Aegis/blob/main/LICENSE).
+This project is licensed under the [Apache License 2.0](https://github.com/Thoseyearsbrian/Aegis/blob/main/LICENSE).
 You are free to use, modify, and distribute this project, even for commercial purposes.

 We ask you to respect the spirit of open source: